mich2k/Harvest-Easy/README.md

 `docker-compose up -d` to run that just built image into a container in a detached mode **(do this)**

-`docker-compose up` to run that just built image into a container in a detached mode
+`docker-compose up` to run that just built image into a "frontend-ed" container

 `docker-compose down` to stop the container